cdktf/cdktf-provider-snowflake/docs/streamOnExternalTable.java.md

 - *Type:* java.lang.String

-Specifies whether this is an insert-only stream.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether this is an insert-only stream.

 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/stream_on_external_table#insert_only StreamOnExternalTable#insert_only}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/stream_on_external_table#insert_only StreamOnExternalTable#insert_only}

+---

+##### `timeouts`<sup>Optional</sup> <a name="timeouts" id="@cdktf/provider-snowflake.streamOnExternalTable.StreamOnExternalTable.Initializer.parameter.timeouts"></a>

+- *Type:* <a href="#@cdktf/provider-snowflake.streamOnExternalTable.StreamOnExternalTableTimeouts">StreamOnExternalTableTimeouts</a>

+timeouts block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/stream_on_external_table#timeouts StreamOnExternalTable#timeouts}

 ---